OpenWhiteBox/AES/constructions/chow/README.md

 With hardware implementations of AES, an Encrypt call can take as little at 30ns/op.
 Heavily optimized software implementations take about 170ns/op.
 White-Boxing an AES call seems to make it 2 to 3 orders of magnitude slower, at most.

+## To Do

+- Generate matrices with blocks of full rank.